Introduction to Federated Audience Composition

 If you have worked with AEP, you know that it takes, at the very minimum, 3 months to implement a workable solution.
 In fact, I have only heard this timeline once, with a customer that was completely ready from day 1 and had knowledgeable people on the team.
 Otherwise, you can easily expect 6 months.
 This means that, during 3-6 months, our customers cannot use this expensive toy that they have just purchased.
 I do not need to tell you that this is a lot of time without realizing any value.

 With FAC you can start using AEP in a few weeks.
-You will only be able to use data in your federated database and with RTCDP destinations, but you can start getting value out of AEP sooner.
+You will only be able to use data in your federated data storage and with RTCDP destinations, but you can start getting value out of AEP sooner.

 Sensitive data